awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-pre-and-post-processing.md

 ## Postprocessing Script<a name="model-monitor-post-processing-script"></a>

-You can extend the code with the post processing script by following this contract\.
+You can extend the code with the postprocessing script by following this contract:

 ```
 def postprocess_handler():
     print("Hello from post-proc script!")
 ```

-Specify it as a path in Amazon Simple Storage Service \(Amazon S3\) in the `CreateMonitoringSchedule` request\.
+Specify it as a path in Amazon Simple Storage Service \(Amazon S3\) in the `CreateMonitoringSchedule` request, as shown following:

 ```
 .MonitoringAppSpecification.PostAnalyticsProcessorSourceUri.